jiezhoucs/must-read/notes/rust/2020-XRust-ICSE20.md

 XRust is a custom memory allocator + program analysis and instrumentation scheme.
-It allocates all heap object accessed by unsafe code to an unsafe region (those objects are dubbed "unsafe objects"), objects only accessed by safe code to a safe region, and it instruments **all** code with bound checks to catch out-of-bounds accesses.
+It allocates all heap object accessed by unsafe code to an unsafe region (those objects are dubbed "unsafe objects"), objects only accessed by safe code to a safe region, and it instruments instructions that access the unsafe region with checks to catch out-of-unsafe-region accesses.
 (It also provides a guard page solution to prevent buffer overflow, but guard page is not very strong in general.)

+**Memory Division**
+XRust adds unsafe versions of Rust’s default memory allocators, e.g., `unsafe_alloc()` for `alloc()`, so that there are two memory regions : safe and unsafe.
+It uses a pre-allocated bitmap to record the type (safe or unsafe) of each heap address.
+The underlying memory allocator `ptmalloc2` aligns its heap segments by 1MB, which means the bitmap is 1 MB–1 bit mapping.

+The paper is not clear about what the divided heap exactly looks like.

 **Object Classification**.
 It uses a data-flow analysis framework ([PhASAR](https://github.com/secure-software-engineering/phasar)) to find all